-“Rowers, got any views on buying new boats.
+“Rowers, got any views on buying and selecting a new rowing boat.
 Budget is key and interested on views.
-Think Wintech v Janousek.”
+Think SWIFT, Wintech v Janousek=Stämpfli.”

 While not keen to start a public discussion on the benefits of any one boat maker compared to any other, this is a good time to look into the factors you need to consider.

-How to select a new boat for your club
+Selecting a new rowing boat for your club

 - Start with your purpose – WHY do you want to buy a boat?